Silverasdf/blurimageproject2023/README.md

 run.py: This works the same way as clipzeroshot.py, but it is for the weather classification.
 It also outputs a results JSON file.

 showmatrix.ipynb: This is a helper program that I used to create the confusion matrix for the weather classification.

+make_data.sh: This program used ffmpeg to turn videos into images.
+This is very specific to my data, since my data was in video format.